hodev09/takehome-project/README.md

 Please clone this repository to get started.

 When your project is ready for review, please export your project into a zip file (excluding the node_modules folder).
 Use Google Drive, Dropbox, OneDrive, or similar file upload service to host your project, then share a link so we can download this file.
+Please do not submit a PR to submit your project.

 ## Your Tasks